There’s nothing like the scent of oven baked apples cooking to make your home smell warm and cozy at the holidays.

 - Once the apples are cored, scored, and in the baking dish, fill each core 1/2 to 2/3 of the way full with raisins.
 (Or fill loosely to the top if omitting the nuts.)
 Fill the core holes the rest of the way with chopped nuts.

 - Press a small amount of brown sugar (1/4-1/2 teaspoon each) onto the top of each core hole.
-Then top each core hole with a small pat of butter (1/2-1 teaspoon).
+Then top each core hole with a small pat of margarine (if you’re making them vegan) or butter (1/2-1 teaspoon).

 - Dust the surface of the apples with a light sprinkling of cinnamon sugar.
 Carefully pour a little water into the side of the baking dish(es) so that there is approximately 1/2 inch (1 cm) water in the bottom of the baking dish(es).